-- The Tourism sector currently lacks a comprehensive national crisis management framework to manage and respond to crises in a coordinated manner, and responses tend to be ad hoc. - There appears to be a lack of appreciation that disruptions and disasters periodically affect all sectors and that crisis management is not the sole responsibility of the Disaster Management Centre.
+- The tourism sector currently lacks a comprehensive national crisis management framework to manage and respond to crises in a coordinated manner, and responses tend to be adhoc. - There appears to be a lack of appreciation that disruptions and disasters periodically affect all sectors and that crisis management is not the sole responsibility of the Disaster Management Centre.

-The certainty of crisis re-occurring demands that the sector:
+The certainty of crises re-occurring demands that the sector must be resilient and futureproof itself against any possible disruption.
+It is therefore proposed that the sector:

-- Develop and regularly review Tourism crisis management framework to enable the destination to manage and respond to crises. - Monitor emerging market trends out of crisis and explore new products in line with available resources.
+- Develop and regularly review a scenario-based Tourism Crisis Management Framework to enable the destination to manage and respond to crises inclusive of a response to tourism infrastructure at risk of climate change and extreme weather events. - Monitor emerging market trends out of crises and explore new products in line with available resources with a view to future proof the sector against crises.